masssi164/chatbot/docs/guides/GETTING_STARTED.md

 ```
 ✓ PostgreSQL is ready
 ✓ n8n is ready
-✓ LiteLLM is ready
+✓ LocalAI is ready
-✓ Ollama is ready
+✓ LocalAGI is ready
 ```

 ### 3. Run Backend